skypjack/entt/docs/md/entity.md

 Views support lazy initialization as well as _storage swapping_.<br/>
-An empty (or partially initialized) view is such that it returns false when converted to bool (to let the user know that it isn't fully initialized) but it also works as-is like any other view.
+An empty (or partially initialized) view is such that it returns false when converted to bool (to let the user know that it is not fully initialized) but it also works as-is like any other view.

 In order to initialize a view one piece at a time, it allows users to inject